newtheatre/history-project/_shows/12_13/paradise.md

     title: "Paradise"
     date: 2013-08-18
     stars: 3
-    quote: "A moderately entertaining mishmash of stories and anecdotes with mask work, a bendy bench and some nice guitar playing. "
+    quote: "A moderately entertaining mishmash of stories and anecdotes with mask work, a bendy bench and some nice guitar playing."

 comment: Video waiting to be added http://photos.newtheatre.org.uk/2012-13/Paradise-Edinburgh-2013/
 ---